Frequently Asked Questions

 A: Stolen computing equipment can jeopardize the confidentiality of University data.
 Computer thefts must be immediately reported to both Drexel Department of Public Safety: 215.895.2822 and Drexel Information Security: 215.895.1984 or by emailing InformationSecurity@drexel.edu.

-A: Reputable institutions, including Drexel University and IT, will NEVER request personal information such as passwords, user IDs, and account numbers.
+A: Reputable institutions, including Drexel University and IT, will NEVER request personal information such as passwords or account numbers.
 DO NOT send such personal information via unsolicited email to anyone.
-Contact IT immediately if you have divulged your userid and password to anyone.
+Contact IT immediately if you have divulged your password to anyone.

 Q: What is a MAC Address?